john-ghatas/my-zsh-config/README.md

 # Extra p10k options

-The theme is set to powerlevel9k by default.
-To enable p10k look for this line;
+The theme is set to powerlevel10k by default.
+To enable p9k look for this line;

-`ZSH_THEME="powerlevel10k/powerlevel9k"`
+`#ZSH_THEME="powerlevel10k/powerlevel9k"`

-Comment this line and uncomment the following line below it:
+Uncomment this line and comment the following line below it:
-`#ZSH_THEME="powerlevel10k/powerlevel10k"`
+`ZSH_THEME="powerlevel10k/powerlevel10k"`

-After that run `p10k configure` to set your p10k appearance
+Run `p10k configure` to set your p10k appearance if you want to further customize your terminal appearance

 ## Screenshot of the current configuration